 - Mandarin as a second language

-When students leave us they will have the academic qualifications to succeed in the next stage of their education, the skills to make the best of their abilities, and friends which we hope will last a lifetime.
+When students leave us they will have the academic qualifications to succeed in the next stage of their education, the skills to make the best of their abilities, and friendships that we hope will last a lifetime.
 If you would like to find out more please apply online and get in touch with us.